 Number of institutions, journalists, media professions trained for capacity enhancement.

 Number of multi-stakeholder driven events as regards media that are organized.

+Promoting media and social media education in developing countries using media as a communication tool wisely and work on developing awareness among the audience, especially youth, while dealing with these media

 Baseline: The current context against which progress could measured may be characterised by: fragmented conceptualisations of media, inconsistent policy frameworks, and insufficient engagement with pluralism as measured across all platforms.